 The findings of our study highlight a gap in the capacity of health workers in Nigerian primary health facilities.
 We found that the primary healthcare workers possessed a low level of knowledge, especially regarding transmission of mpox, and their main source of information was mass media, rather than their medical training or government and scientific sources.
 The suboptimal knowledge of mpox transmission among the healthcare workers requires attention by the public health authorities in Nigeria given this group plays vital role in disease prevention, early detection and alert system.
 Their inadequate knowledge may affect their ability to detect and report early suspected cases of mpox to relevant authorities or provide appropriate counselling to community members in terms of prevention [26].
 According to the national guidelines on integrated disease surveillance and response, healthcare workers in health facilities are to report suspected mpox to LGA and then to the state epidemiologist for necessary actions.

 The lack of knowledge about the availability of an mpox vaccine among primary health is not surprising, despite primary healthcare being the bedrock of routine vaccination programmes in Nigeria.
 It rather reflects inequity in global vaccine access as exemplified by the global COVID-19 vaccine roll-out [27].
-While infectious diseases such as tuberculosis, measles, diarrhea and pneumonia have received deserved and adequate attentions in terms of vaccine development, investment in vaccine development and roll-out for mpox and other emerging diseases like Ebola virus disease, Marburg virus, and Lassa fever [28], which typically affect lower-income countries, remains urgent to combat the treats from these diseases and achieve global health equity.
+While infectious diseases such as tuberculosis, measles, diarrhea and pneumonia have received deserved and adequate attention in terms of vaccine development, investment in vaccine development and roll-out for mpox and other emerging diseases like Ebola virus disease, Marburg virus, and Lassa fever [28], which typically affect lower-income countries, remains urgent to combat the treats from these diseases and achieve global health equity.
 The limited knowledge about the availability of the mpox vaccine also highlights broader challenges within Nigeria's healthcare system and underscores the need for improved communication channels, training programs, and knowledge dissemination strategies to ensure that health workers are well-informed about the latest developments in disease prevention and control.
 Bridging this knowledge gap is critical to strengthen health workers capacity to respond and manage misinformation among community members in case of localized outbreaks of mpox.

 Interestingly, we found that a significant number of health workers expressed perceived low level of risk in contracting mpox despite acknowledging their lack of immunity and susceptibility to mpox by everybody.
 This reflects a hierarchy of risk perception among health workers.
-They believe that while mpox is generally transmissible, they themselves are somehow less susceptible.
+They believe that while mpox is generally transmissible, they are somehow less susceptible.
 This finding is also in keeping with the tripartite model of risk perception which stipulates that risk perception may be deliberate, affective, or experiential [29].
 Notwithstanding, the positive affirmation may be due to their socio-cultural and religious beliefs, which play crucial roles in shaping people's perceptions and attitudes towards the disease.
 Moreover, it may be due to their self-efficacy in adherence to mpox preventive strategies as most healthcare workers alluded to being self-efficacious about preventive strategies for mpox.
 Previous studies have highlighted reduction in disease' risk perception with increasing self-efficacy [30,31].
 We also found evidence of regional differences in perceived severity of mpox and perceived barriers to adherence to mpox preventive and control strategies among health workers in primary health facilities in Jigawa State compared to Oyo and Lagos states.
 The reason for this finding is unclear, but we hypothesized that this relates to the differences in health system capacities and socio-economic characteristics across the states.
 Jigawa state has experienced large scale outbreaks of infectious diseases notably cerebrospinal meningitis and cholera which had overwhelmed the health system compared to Lagos state with a more responsive health system towards disease outbreak [32].

 We had two key limitations in the study, the first being that we did not obtain data from healthcare workers in private, secondary and tertiary levels health facilities.
 Secondly, because of the convenient sampling, health workers that are not present at the facilities at the time of recruitment may have opinions different from those met at the facilities.
 Multiple outcomes were investigated, and therefore statistical findings may be the result of multiple hypothesis testing.
 The generalizability of the study findings is thus limited to primary healthcare settings.
 This study's strength lies in its comprehensive examination of healthcare worker knowledge and perception of monkeypox.
 It delves deeper than awareness by pinpointing knowledge gaps, especially in transmission routes.
 By revealing mass media as a concerning information source, the study emphasizes the need for improved training and communication channels.
 Exploring the risk perception among healthcare workers, the analysis considers the potential influence of self-efficacy and socio-cultural factors.
 Furthermore, regional variations shed light on the possible impact of health system capacity and socio-economic disparities.
 These valuable insights pave the way for targeted interventions to improve knowledge, combat misinformation, and ultimately enhance healthcare worker capacity in managing monkeypox.

-HCWs play a critical role in not only clinical care in outbreaks but also public health education and disease control, but their knowledge of mpox - an emerging disease of concern, was limited.
+HCWs play a critical role in not only clinical care in outbreaks but also public health education and disease control, but their knowledge of mpox - an emerging disease of concern was limited.
 To ensure that healthcare workers are equipped with accurate and evidence-based knowledge, efforts need to be made by medical schools and NCDC to strengthen information spread through training programmes, conferences, peer-reviewed publications, and collaboration among healthcare institutions and professional organizations.
 These initiatives will help enhance the expertise and competencies of HCWs, enabling them to provide the better care and guidance to patients and their communities.

 What is known about this topic